pepperberry/RoboticArm/README.md

 ros2 run package file.py
 ```
 replace the `package` with your package name and `file.py` with the name of your file you will need a terminal window open for each file you are running and to do these steps in each window.

+## Objective 6:  .URDF's and 3d modeling the robotic arm

+for the current robotic arm we already have a .urdf file that was painful to create but can allow you to visualize movements of the robotic arm.